nmantani/PS-MOTW/README.md

 ### Parameters
 - Path
 Specifies the path to set MOTW.
 This parameter is mandatory.
+The `-Path` string can be omitted.
+Multiple paths can be specified with a comma-separated list.

 - ZoneId
 Specifies the ZoneId value (default: 3):